benisi/sample-code/README.md

 #### Without sails

-if you want to run your app without sails kindly follow the about instructions replacing `./vendor/bin/sail` with `php`, kindly ignore running `./vendor/bin/sail up`
+if you want to run your app without sails kindly follow the above instructions replacing `./vendor/bin/sail` with `php`, kindly ignore running `./vendor/bin/sail up`

 #### Running test
 To run the test cases run `./vendor/bin/sail test` or `./vendor/bin/phpunit` (if you are not using sails)